Can I Use An Electric Toothbrush With Dental Implants?

-After investing in full mouth dental implants, receiving a stunning new smile, and being able to once again enjoy a varied diet without pain or discomfort, you don’t want to do anything to jeopardize their longevity.
-The good news is: With a proper oral hygiene routine, you should be able to rely on strong, functional implants and a healthy mouth for many years to come.
-Infection is the number one leading cause of implant failure, so keeping it at bay is paramount.
-Just as with natural teeth, a consistent, twice-daily cleaning routine should do the trick.
+After investing in full mouth dental implants, undergoing dental implant surgery, and finally experiencing the joy of replacing missing teeth with a stunning new smile, the last thing you want is to jeopardize their longevity.
+The good news is: With a proper dental hygiene routine designed specifically for dental implant patients, you should be able to rely on strong, functional implants and a healthy mouth for many years to come.
+Infection is the number one leading cause of implant failure, so preventing issues like bone loss and excess bleeding at the implant site is paramount.
+Just as with natural teeth, a consistent, twice-daily cleaning routine should effectively keep your implants clean and infection-free.

-At Doctors Implants, we’re often asked whether or not we recommend the use of electric toothbrushes for implant care.
-We won’t keep you in suspense.
-The answer is: Yes, after the initial healing period, we do recommend electric toothbrushes to our implant patients.
-We also recommend water flossers over manual flossing.
-Both electric toothbrushes and water flossers are associated with superior oral hygiene outcomes, which is exactly what we want for our valued patients.
+At Doctors Implants, we’re often asked whether we recommend the use of electric toothbrushes as part of a comprehensive dental hygiene routine following dental implant surgery.
+We won’t keep you in suspense—the answer is yes.
+After your initial healing period, we do recommend electric toothbrushes to our dental implant patients.
+We also strongly advise using water flossers instead of manual flossing to effectively clean the implant site, remove plaque, and reduce the risk of infection and implant failure.
+Both electric toothbrushes and water flossers offer superior dental hygiene outcomes, ensuring your implants remain clean and healthy for many years.

-Below, we’ve put together an overview of some of the benefits of using electric toothbrushes and water flossers with dental implants as well as some tips for maximizing the effectiveness of your oral hygiene routine.
-Whether you’re considering the possibility of investing in the 6 Hour Smile or have already undergone dental implant surgery, we’re here to provide answers to all your oral hygiene questions and concerns.
-For more information, contact our office anytime to book a free consultation or appointment.
+Below, we’ve provided an overview of the key benefits of using electric toothbrushes and water flossers with your dental implants, along with important tips to maximize the effectiveness of your daily oral hygiene routine.
+Whether you’re exploring the benefits of replacing missing teeth through the 6 Hour Smile or have already undergone implant surgery, our experienced dentists are here to answer your dental hygiene questions, discuss your specific needs, and guide you through every step of the healing process.
+To learn more, contact our office today to schedule your free dental implant consultation.

 Benefits of Using an Electric Toothbrush

-Both manual and electric toothbrushes can be used to maintain excellent oral health, but a wealth of research has revealed that electric toothbrushes are more effective at reducing plaque and gingivitis (gum disease) both in the long and short term.
-Some of the unique benefits of electric toothbrushes include:
+Both manual and electric toothbrushes can be used to maintain excellent oral health, but a wealth of research has revealed that electric toothbrushes are more effective at removing plaque and preventing gum disease, bone loss, and implant failure, both short-term and long-term.
+Some unique benefits include:

 Considerations Before Using an Electric Toothbrush With Your Implants